Yan Fuqing: Cultural Revolution

-Yen was barred from the Communist Party for his status as a Christian, and instead joined the Jiusan Society - one of 8 legally-sanctioned political parties allowed by the Communist government.
+Yen was barred from the CCP for his status as a Christian, and instead joined the Jiusan Society - one of 8 legally-sanctioned political parties allowed by the CCP government.

 Through the 1950s and 1960s, Yen often held Westernized social events at his home.
 These included activities like bridge and Western-style social dancing.
 With the start of the Cultural Revolution in 1966, Yen was condemned for these events.
 Yen was accused of living a “decadent and bourgeois life”, for crimes just as listening to foreign music, and answering the telephone with in English.
-Red guards searched Yen's home and office repeatedly during the Cultural Revolution.
+Red Guards searched Yen's home and office repeatedly during the Cultural Revolution.
 They destroyed gramophone records of Western classical music and jazz, as well as his family's personal effects, including a granddaughter's dollhouse.

 In the spring of 1966, in anticipation of the Culture Revolution, Yen asked his eldest grandson Zhiyuan to take and distribute Yen's savings among family members.
 Zhiyuan was also asked to destroy several potentially politically-sensitive personal effects, including a photograph of Yen's daughter Hilda with her airplane, which included an American flag in the backdrop.

 In June 1966, began a campaign of character assassination against Yen.
 This included both mental and physical torture by the government and its agents.
 At eighty-four years old, Yen was condemned as a US spy, an active counter-revolutionary, and several other fabricated charges.
 In August, Yen was made to wear a sign around his neck that read “I am a bastard” and paraded through the streets of Shanghai.
 Yen's grandchildren were often made to walk through the streets with Yen during these public humiliations, where rioters would hit and spit on them.
 In later searches of Yen's home,the Red Guards gradually removed gold, jewelry, US dollars, deeds to property, a refrigerator, a motorcycle, several bicycles, trunks of clothing and textiles and more.
-After much of the family's property had been stolen, the Red Guards would come into the homes and carve their names or Communist slogans into walls and cabinets.
+After much of the family's property had been stolen, the Red Guards would come into the homes and carve their names or CCP slogans into walls and cabinets.

 In 1966, Yen was placed under house arrest.
-A Communist propaganda team was stationed in the family home, where they would often curse, yell Communist slogans, threaten, and condemn Yen, as his family remained powerless to help him.
+A CCP propaganda team was stationed in the family home, where they would often curse, yell CCP slogans, threaten, and condemn Yen, as his family remained powerless to help him.
 Yen remained staunch in his conviction that he had done nothing wrong and his resolve not to commit suicide, as was a common reaction to such treatment.
 Despite his commitment, Yen's health failed under these conditions.